 You have to pay your own taxes.
 And your own health insurance, and sick pay, and holiday pay, etc. etc.

 But when that’s said and done it all comes down to planning.
 Make a spreadsheet for yourself in Excel and write down your different expenses, your income, and your taxes.
 This way it’s easily organized and you can always ensure you have enough to pay for it all.
 If you do this, you can also calculate roughly how many hours you should work per year.
 Then you can reverse engineer and figure out how much you should work per month and then per week.
 Voila.
 If you don’t have enough hours per week, then you can always invest in yourself and learn new skills.
 There are loads of free content out there and this will make you look more appealing for a future client.
 You can also simply just ask your current clients for more hours.

 How do you become a VA

 There are many different ways you can land your job as a VA.
-You can take a course to teach you the skill and how to land your first client.
+You can take a course to teach you the skills and how to land your first client.
 You might be lucky to know someone who owns an online business who needs a VA.
 The way I found my first job was simply via this Facebook group.
 Not only are there weekly job opportunities in there.
 It’s also a great community once you’ve landed your first client!
 I also know that a lot of people find their clients via LinkedIn.
 It’s such a great place to network.
 But honestly if you just start learning skills and have at least a few services you can offer as VA it will help you get your foot in the door.
 From there it will just be word of mouth and from there everything will just continue to grow!

 But landing clients all comes down to these three things: